mdppml/TEA/README.md

 # Targeted Edge-informed Attack (TEA)

-This repository contains the implementation of the targeted hard-label black-box adversarial attack introduced in our paper:

-> **Accelerating Targeted Hard-Label Adversarial Attacks in Low-Query Black-Box Settings**
+This repository is associated with the paper titled **["Accelerating Targeted Hard-Label Adversarial Attacks in Low-Query Black-Box Settings"](https://arxiv.org/)**.

 ## Contents